open-austin/austin-park-equity/README.md

 This is a civic app that aims to help visualize how Austin's park resources are distributed throughout the City of Austin.

+## Running Code Locally:

+Node's package manager, npm, is required.
+You can install it from [their site](https://nodejs.org/download/) or with a command like `brew install node` if you use Homebrew.

+	$ npm install gulp gulp-util gulp-compass gulp-connect gulp-gh-pages --save-dev

 ## Methodology:

 ### 1. Clean & Convert Raw Parks Acreage Data